 Make this popular street food from start to finish from Shih-Wen Wu, an instructor for the Confucius Institute at the University of Michigan.
 Chinese Steamed Buns also known as Baozi or simply known as Bao, are a very popular food in Chinese cuisine.
 Along city streets, you can often find street vendors selling all kinds of Baozi.
 Buns can come in a variety of shapes and sizes with various fillings.
 Savory buns come filled with meat, fish, or vegetables, some seasoned with BBQ or hot spices.
 Sweet buns are filled with red bean paste; lotus seed paste, custard, black sesame, chocolate, or come as just plain steamed dough (Man-tou).
 Buns are usually steamed, but can also come pan-fried.
-You will learn how to knead and make different shapes of bao and we will finish with steam and pan-fried savory (pork with vegetable) bao and steamed sweet (Adzuki red bean) buns.
+You will learn how to knead and make different shapes of bao and we will finish with steam and pan-fried savory (pork with vegetable) bao and steamed sweet (Adzuki red bean) buns (demo).
 This hands-on class will open the door to experience a new world of Chinese cooking.

 You’ll leave BAKE!
 With recipes, the knowledge to recreate them at home, the buns you made in class and great coupons.